opencybersecurityalliance/stix-shifter/lab/connector_coding_lab.md

 * Basic knowledge of Git such as forking, committing, branching, pulling, and merging
 * Working knowledge of the Python programming language.
 This lab will use Python 3.6
 * An IDE to write Python code, such as VS Code.
-* Knowledge about the datasource API that includes API request, response, datatype and schema.
+* Knowledge of the data source API that includes API request, response, datatype and schema.
-* Knowledge about STIX 2.0.
-To learn about STIX Cyber Observable Objects go to [STIX 2.0](https://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html).
+* Knowledge of STIX 2.0.
+To learn about STIX Cyber Observable Objects, see the [STIX 2.0](https://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html) specification.
 ## Steps

-### 1. Open stix-shifter folder in VS Code IDE
+### 1. Open stix-shifter folder in the VS Code IDE
 ### 2. Open a terminal in VS code
-### 3. Make sure you are in `stix-shifter/` parent directory
+### 3. Make sure you are in the `stix-shifter/` parent directory
 ### 4. Create a python virtual environment

 ```